dreamhunter2333/cloudflare_temp_email/README.md

 # cloudflare_temp_email

-This is a temporary email service that uses Cloudflare Workers to create a temporary email address that forwards to your real email address.
+This is a temporary email service that uses Cloudflare Workers to create a temporary email address and view the received email in web browser.

 [Live Demo](https://temp-email.dreamhunter2333.xyz/)